Stillat/docs/tenants.md

 <a name="configuration"></a>
 ## Configuration

-Stillat makes connecting a single application instance to multiple databases at a time.
+Stillat makes connecting a single application instance to multiple databases at a time very easy.
 This can be useful when developing Software as a Service (SaaS) applications.
 The tenant configuration file should be `app/config/tenant.php`.
 If this file does not exist (likely if you have just installed the Stillat framework), you should create it.

 The default configuration file should look like this: